Six places for real bread in Lincoln

 Gordon Road (off the Bailgate), Lincoln

-Barry sells real bread from the Welbeck bakery, just over the border in Nottinghamshire.
+Fresh bread from the Welbeck bakery, just over the border in Nottinghamshire, served in the cafe and sold at the counter.

 Your home!
 It takes a bit longer.
 Fine.